Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

-## Manual, Item-level Audio Quality Control Workflow
+## Manual Item-level Audio Quality Control Workflow

 ### Overview
-The following document describes the manual, item-level workflow for Quality Control of the Himan Brown audio collection.
+The following document describes the manual item-level workflow for Quality Control of the Himan Brown audio collection.

-For this workflow, you will need access to:
+For this workflow you will need access to:

 * the asset's Filemaker record
 * the asset's photo documentation